My team-building philosophy is like my philosophy of life: Celebrate multiculturalism. Embrace diversity. Band together for the greater good.

 Once the people were in place, I organized off-site teambuilding activities to shape the group dynamic, build trust, and ultimately establish a cohesive, collaborative, productive, and effective creative team.

-In 2007, I was hired as Creative Director for Penn State Outreach, inheriting a team of about 30 people who had developed a “do what you are told and don’t ask many questions” attitude toward their work.
+In 2007, I was hired as Creative Director for Penn State Outreach and Online Education, inheriting a team of about 30 people who had developed a “do what you are told and don’t ask many questions” attitude toward their work.